Exafunction/codeium_xcode/README.md

 #### Chat Plugins

-The chat panel supports chat plugins that may not require an OpenAI API key.
 For example, if you need to use the `/run` plugin, you just type

 ```
 /run echo hello